-Whether you arrive by sailing yacht, speedboat or ferry, you’ll be hooked by the charm of these two small, emerald islands: Paxi and Antipaxi, gems in the Ionian Sea.
-The beaches are unparalleled: white sand or pebbles lapped by glittering water.
-Behind them stretch groves upon grove of ancient olive trees, dense vineyards and untamed nature spilling down to the water’s edge.
-Once-in-a-lifetime experiences to look forward to include the sunset from the white cliffs at Eremitis, exploring caves and hikes in search of historic cisterns.
-Rare treats include wine sweeter than kisses and luxurious villas where you’ll feel like royalty.
-This holiday will remain etched in your memory forever.
+Whether you arrive by sailing yacht, speedboat or ferry, you’ll be hooked by the charm of these two small, emerald isles: Paxi and Antipaxi, gems in the Ionian Sea.
+The beaches are legendary: white sand or pebbles lapped by glittering water.
+Behind them stretch grove upon grove of centuries-old olive trees, dense vineyards and untamed nature spilling down to the water’s edge.
+The sunset from the white cliffs at Eremitis has to be seen to be believed and exploring caves and hikes in search of historic cisterns are must-dos.
+This tiny island pair will remain etched in your memory forever.

 What to do on Paxi and Antipaxi

 At only 3km in length, teeny Antipaxi (just south of Paxi) would fit most definitions of paradise.
 A dense forest of mastic, pine, myrtle and cypress trees covers it, interspersed with grapevines.
 Well worth investigating if you can bear to leave the beaches.

 Splendid Ionian beaches

 Peacock-blue translucent water, the whitest of white sand.
 Note these names: Orkos on Paxi, Vrika and Voutoumi on Antipaxi… beaches that should be top on your list of things to do.

 The castle of Agios Nikolaos on the island of the same name, opposite the main port of Gaios, has landmark status.
 The Venetians began construction on this amazing attraction in 1423 and finished it in 1510.
 Its secret?
 It was built from plans prepared by none other than Leonardo da Vinci that are still preserved in the city’s archives.
 Small world!

 The holiday home you’ve always dreamed of